 So, even if you want to use that avatar as a VRM file, you need to export the file as a different type, such as FBX, and edit the file in Unity to change it into VRM.

-When you import a .blender file to Unity, you can use it as a object just like a FBX file, but if you edit it, the change will directly be applied to Unity too.
+When you import a .blender file to Unity, you can use it as an object just like a FBX file, but if you edit it, the changes will be directly applied to Unity too.
 (This may not be true If you are using old versions.)

 Please refer to the article below to learn how to export a FBX file and import to Unity.↓↓↓

 This article explains how to add accessories to a VRM file↓↓

 In this tutorial, I am going to edit my cute character with this panda hairband.

 First, open Unity.
 If you are planning to upload to STYLY, please use Unity version 2017.4.x.

 Please close Blender for now.

 In order to use VRM files with Unity, first import UniVRM.

 Even when linking with Blender, material files change shaders so we need to create a new material file and set the texture.